JasperJRoth/MoodoMovie/README.md

 searching through countless films so you don't have to.

 ### Contributors
--Carolina Cavalcanti
+- Carolina Cavalcanti
--Sungjea Park
+- Sungjea Park
--Dan Proctor
+- Dan Proctor
--Jasper Roth
+- Jasper Roth